-The Commission has analysed the Rule change request and assessed a number of related issues.
-For the reasons set out below, the Commission has determined that a Rule be made.
+The Commission has analysed the Rule change request and assessed the issues/propositions arising out of this request.
+For the reasons set out below, the Commission has determined that a Rule should be made.
 Its analysis of the Proposed Rule is also set out below.